Inside the Walker Funeral Home

 Aside from this, the only indication that the place had ever been a funeral home was a bunch of black cases we found in a first floor closet.
 There were purple velvet casket covers, a crucifix, and the glass bottles you see below.
 What these were used for I don't even want to know.
 Okay, actually I do.
 I'm currently accepting guesses.

 The second floor was much more ambulance company than funeral parlor.
-Apparently the paramedics who worked here got their orders from the upstairs office via a dispatch window.
+Apparently the paramedics who worked here got their orders from the upstairs office via a dispatch window, like on Taxi.